 The Otto Team have also put together an article specifically on black ice.

-Make your hard earned money go further with our new Otto Smart Monday Guide.
+Make your hard earned money go further with our new Otto Smart Money Guide.

-Finally, if you want to view the biggest private hire operators all in one place, why not view our PH Operator Guide?
+Finally, if you want to view the biggest private hire operators all in one place, why not view our PHV Operator Guide.
 Packed with operator perks, rates and sign up links.